-Upon achieving a grade of 70% or higher in the course, participants will receive a certificate of completion.
+Upon achieving a grade of pass for each session of the course, participants will receive a certificate of completion.

 Withdrawal Policy

 Participants may withdraw from the course at any time by sending an email to upskillnimaa@nimaa.edu with the subject: NIMAA UpSkill Withdrawal.